Course Outline

 Goal:

-The goal of this task is to demonstrate knowledge of the Australian Curriculum: Design and Technologies subject, and technological, pedagogical and content knowledge, through creation of a Design Challenge sequence of lessons for primary school students, based on the Design Process. .
+The goal of this task is to demonstrate knowledge of the Australian Curriculum: Design and Technologies subject, and technological, pedagogical and content knowledge, through creation of a sequence of 6 (six) lessons that build knowledge and are increasingly challenging, designed for differentiated student needs.

 Product: Written Piece